 - Check for blown fuses.
 Turn off the main switch and turn on a flashing light.
 Look at the top left corner of the fuse box.
 Look at the fuse if it is are burnt or blackened.

 - Check for a GFCI (Ground Fault Circuit Interrupter).
 These GFCI shut off power to all outlets if they find a leak in the electrical current.
 If you find any GFCI outlets, test and reset them.
 If they trip after reset then there could be a dangerous leak in electric current and an electrician should be called.

 - Go back to the outlet(s) and remove the faceplate.
 Look at the terminal connections and see they don’t have a screw.
 If not, use screw in a terminal screw to the head of the wires.

 - Check outlet for charring on the sides or the back.

 If the problem was found, there are many how-to guides to fix the problem.
-If there are problems that can’t be fixed on your own, use Seva Call to find professional help.
-Seva Call can connect you with a high quality electrician in minutes.
+If there are problems that can’t be fixed on your own, use TalkLocal to find professional help.
+TalkLocal can connect you with a high quality electrician in minutes.